 These are commonly known as bluebottles, greenbottles and blowflies.
-There are 38 British species.
+There are over 1500 species in the world and 38 British species.
 The adults range in length from 5 - 15 mm.
-The larvae feed on carrion and decaying matter.
+Most of the larvae feed on carrion and decaying matter, but a few species are parasites.
 The adult mouthparts are similar to those of Musca domestica below.
 Many of the adults are a metallic green or blue, and have bristles all over their body.

 The genus Calliphora contains the bluebottles, and the genus Lucilia contains the greenbottles.

 Above is a preserved specimen of the common bluebottle, Calliphora vomitoria, and below a close-up of the head.
 It breeds throughout the year.
 Adults have a bluish metallic abdomen.
 Note the huge eyes, the two sausage-shaped things are part of the aristate antennae, adult length is 10 -12 mm.
 It is usually the females that we find in our houses, as they search for meat or fish on which to lay their eggs.
 The males tend to stay outside basking and drinking nectar from flowers.